 He blamed the current debt situation, at least in part, on the federal government’s rescission of Section 936 between the late 1990’s and early 2000’s.
 Section 936, which was primarily used by pharmaceutical and electronic companies, created tax incentives for U.S. companies to manufacture in Puerto Rico.
 Mr. Marxuach suggested Section 936 gave Puerto Rico a competitive advantage over foreign countries.

 Professor Stiglitz defended the rescission of Section 936 because it was extremely expensive for the federal government during a period of major budget deficits.
 He also pointed out that large pharmaceutical companies, not the Puerto Rican people, were the primary beneficiaries of Section 936.
-Professor Stiglitz did agree with Mr. Marxuach, however, that eliminating Section 936 removed Puerto Rico’s competitive advantage, which was further depreciated by the North American Free Trade Agreement of 1994.
+Professor Stiglitz did agree with Mr. Marxuach, however, that eliminating Section 936 removed Puerto Rico’s competitive advantage, which was further depreciated by the North American Free Trade Agreement of 1994 (NAFTA).

 Stiglitz framed the issue of Section 936 as a “political failure.”
 As Puerto Rico does not have a voting seat in Congress, it is unable to represent its interests with the resources and effectiveness of a state and lacked the power to enact a replacement to Section 936.